Skip to Content

 Editorial Board Member - Corporate Social Responsibility and Environmental Management

 As an academic in the School of Management I teach courses in HR/ER, Decent Work and Project Management, and I supervise postgraduate students.
-I am a co-director of the Healthy Work Group - a research team involved in evaluating and addressing psychosocial risks in work, and I am a member of the human ethics committee in Albany.
+I am a co-director of the Healthy Work Group - a research team involved in evaluating and addressing psychosocial risks and interventions in work, and I am a member of the human ethics committee in Albany.
 I have been at Massey University since 2011.
 Before this I was a self-employed consultant and a researcher with Scion (a Crown Research Institute).

 My areas of research interest primarily concern what leads to meaningful and sustainable work and include: psychosocial factors at work, sociotechnical systems design, social sustainability, health and safety culture, and some consequences of unhealthy work including work-related musculoskeletal disorders, workplace bullying and workplace violence.